-At high speeds, in contrast, the sensorless system actually works better than an encoder, which always exhibits a run-out tolerance that leads to a sinusoidal angular error.
-In standard encoders without their own bearings, this error can reach a magnitude of up to ±1°, which will lead to vibrations in closed-loop mode at higher speeds.
+At high speeds, in contrast, the sensorless system actually works better than a rotary encoder, which always exhibits a runout tolerance that leads to a sinusoidal angular error.
+In standard encoders without their own bearings, this error can reach a magnitude of up to ±1°, which will lead to vibrations in closed loop mode at higher speeds.
 In virtual encoders, on the other hand, the error at high speeds is on the same order as the step angle error of the motor (±0.09°).
-In addition, the real encoder always delivers digital, discrete position values.
-Especially at low resolutions, this leads to constant speed fluctuations of the motor.
+In addition, encoders always deliver digital, discrete position values.
+Especially at low resolutions, this leads to synchronization fluctuations of the motor.
 The virtual encoder value, in contrast, is continuous and constant.

-The observer-based control makes it unnecessary to use motors with a very high counter EMF but with the disadvantage of a high inductance and consequently with poorer dynamics.
+The observer-based control makes it unnecessary to use motors with a very high back-EMF but with the disadvantage of a high inductance and consequently with poorer dynamics.
 On the contrary: motors with very low inductance and low resistance – and thus a high rated current – work far better.